From 20 to 23 July, the annual exhibition “Einblick / Ausblick” is celebrated

 PhD

-Art teacher training at grammar schools
+Art teaching at grammar schools

 Prospective art teachers study two subjects.
 The subject of art is taught at the Muthesius Academy of Fine Arts, the second subject is taught at the Christian Albrechts University (CAU).
 For the artistic part, similar contents and goals apply as for prospective liberal artists.
 This area can also be supplemented by interdisciplinary studies in areas of design (typography, conception & design, etc.) and spatial strategies.